-Remy manufactures and sells auto parts, principally starter motors and alternators, as well as hybrid electric motors, for sale to original equipment manufactures (OEM) and aftermarket customers.
+Remy manufactures and sells auto parts, principally starter motors and alternators, as well as hybrid electric motors, for sale to original equipment manufacturers (OEM) and aftermarket customers.
 Remy manufactures products for automobiles as well as light and heavy duty commercial vehicles.
 The OEM market for auto parts is dependent on levels of new vehicle production, which in turn, is affected by the overall economy, consumer confidence, discounts and incentives offered by automakers and the availability of funds to finance purchases.

 In its aftermarket operations, Remy's results are affected by the strength of the economy and by gas prices, but do not follow the same cycles as original equipment market sales.
 In a weaker economy, drivers tend to keep their vehicles and repair them rather than buying new vehicles.
 Lower gas prices have historically tended to result in more miles driven, which increases the frequency with which auto repairs are needed.
 Nevertheless, a weak economy also may reduce miles driven.
 Over the long term, improvements in the durability of original equipment and aftermarket parts has reduced, and is expected to further reduce, the number of units sold in the aftermarket.
 Aftermarket revenues are also affected by other factors, including severe weather (which tends to lead to increased sales) and competitive pressures.
 Many parts retailers and warehouse distributors purchase starters and alternators from only one or two suppliers, under contracts that run for five years or less.
-When contracts are up for renewal, competitors tend to bid very aggressively to replace the incumbent supplier, although the cost of switching from the incumbent tends to mitigate this competition.
+Pressure from customers to reduce prices is characteristic of the automotive supply industry.
+Remy has and is currently in the process of negotiating several customer agreements which are anticipated to be finalized during the fourth quarter of 2013.
+Due to the competitive nature of the business, the revised terms with customers are expected to impact Remy's ongoing profitability.
+Remy has taken and expects to continue to take steps to improve operating efficiencies and minimize or resist price reductions.